codevea/test-e-commerce-Symfony/README.md

 <hr>

-- install easyadmin-bundle
+- install easyadmin-bundle.
-- Global Twig extensions Twig/addExtension
+- Global Twig extensions Twig/addExtension.
-- add to cart
+- add to cart.
 - Adding addresses to the user account plus refactoring.
+- Addition of carrier class, order, and order detail.
+- Initial setup of the purchase funnel
+...